TheRealAnonymous008/quartz/content/personal/ideas/Running Thoughts.md

   Empathize with the opposition.
 Understand where they are coming from.

   Steelman argument -- respond to the strongest argument of the opposition.

+* Every story is , in a sense, a self-insert story.
+However, the besttstories are those that hide this fact.
+Similar to a good [[Design of Everyday Things|interface]].